thegetty/cultural-heritage-mass-atrocities/content/part_4.md/22_charlier_mustafayev.md

 ---
-title: International Humanitarian Law and the Protection of Cultural Property
+title: "International Humanitarian Law and the Protection of Cultural Property"
 short_title:
 label: 22.
 weight: 43